What is the definition of stalking in Missouri?

 An ex parte order of protection can do the following:

-- Forbid the abuser from abusing, threatening to abuse, molesting, sexually assaulting, or stalking you or disturbing your peace;
+- forbid the abuser from abusing, threatening to abuse, molesting, sexually assaulting, or stalking you or disturbing your peace, including violence against a pet;

 A full order of protection can: